Symmetry breaking and ascending in the magnetic kagome metal FeGe: Introduction

-The kagome lattice with corner shared triangle network is a fruitful playground to study the exotic electronic orders and symmetry breaking phenomenon at the interplay between charge, orbital, spin, and lattice degrees of freedom~\cite{Itiro1951,Broholmeaay0668}, including quantum spin liquid, charge density wave (CDW), chiral flux order, nematicity, and superconductivity~\cite{Wang2013PhysRevB,Kiesel2013PhysRevLett,Ortiz2019PhysRevMaterials,FENG_2021SB,Jiang2021NatureMaterial,Denner_arxiv2021,Park_arxiv2021,Tazai_arxiv2021,Xie_neutron_arxiv2021,Chen_arxiv2021,Jiang_arxiv2021_review,III_arxiv2021_usR,Yin2022}.
-Signatures of three-fold symmetry breaking has beed reported in the charge-density wave (CDW) phase of the related Vanadium based kagome AV$_3$Sb$_5$ system by STM, $c$-axis magnetoresistance, optical, and x-ray measurements~\cite{WenHH_arxiv2021,Zhao_arxiv2021,Wu_Kerr_arxiv2021,Xu_Kerr_arxiv2022,Kautzsch_arxiv2022_xray}.
-Recently, B35 phase of FeGe with hexagonal kagome lattice structure (P6/mmm, No.~191) (Fig.~\ref{Fig1_intro}(a))~\cite{Ohoyama1963,Beckman1972,Forsyth,Bernhard_1984,Teng_2022FeGe} has attracted considerable attention due to the interplay amongst different phases.
-Below about $T_N\approx 400$\,K, FeGe orders into a collinear A-type AFM structure.
-The Fe moments within the same basal plane are coupled ferromagnetically with spin direction parallel to the $c$ axis, while those in adjacent layers are coupled antiferromagnetically~\cite{Bernhard_1984}.
-Below spin canting temperature $T_\text{canting}=60$\,K, the spins form an AFM double-cone structure with a modulated basal-plane moment while the moments are predominantly pointing along the $c$ axis~\cite{Bernhard_1984}.
-At the intermediate temperature, a short-ranged CDW order with a transition temperature $T_{\text{CDW}}\approx 110$ K was discovered by neutron diffraction~\cite{Teng_2022FeGe}, scanning tunneling microscopy (STM)~\cite{Yin_2022FeGeSTM}, and angle-resolved photoemission spectroscopy (ARPES) measurements~\cite{Teng_arxiv2022_ARPES}.
-This short-ranged CDW order in FeGe~\cite{Teng_2022FeGe} can be further tuned to be long-ranged by post-growth annealing treatments~\cite{Chen_arxiv2023_STM,Wu_arxiv2023_Annealing,Shi_arxiv2023_Annealing}.
-In particular, CDW order enhances the magnetic ordered moments, thus establishing a clear coupling between CDW and magnetism~\cite{Teng_2022FeGe}.
-From subsequent x-ray diffraction measurements, the CDW transition is believed to be associated with the $c$-axis dimerizations of partial Ge$^1$ atoms in the kagome layer of FeGe (Figs.~\ref{Fig1_intro}(a, g))~\cite{Miao_arxiv2022_xray,Chen_arxiv2023_STM,Zhao_arxiv2023_ARPES,Shi_arxiv2023_Annealing}, but the crystal structure is still refined to be hexagonal kagome lattice with the three-fold rotational ($C_3$) symmetry at all temperatures investigated (from 20\,K to room temperature)~\cite{Chen_arxiv2023_STM,Shi_arxiv2023_Annealing}.
-Although density functional theory (DFT) phonon calculations have proposed several possible lattice distortion patterns in the CDW phase~\cite{Shao_2022FeGeDFT,Miao_arxiv2022_xray,Zhou_arxiv2022_DFT,Setty_arxiv2022,Ma_arxiv2023_DFT,Wang_arxiv2023_DFT}, inelastic neutron and x-ray scattering measurements did not detect soft acoustic phonon modes at Brillouin zone boundary across the CDW transition~\cite{Teng_arxiv2022_ARPES,Miao_arxiv2022_xray}.
+The kagome lattice with a corner-shared-triangle network is a fruitful playground to study the exotic electronic orders and symmetry-breaking phenomenon at the interplay between charge, orbital, spin, and lattice degrees of freedom~\cite{Itiro1951,Broholmeaay0668}, including quantum spin liquid, charge density wave (CDW), chiral flux order, nematicity, and superconductivity~\cite{Wang2013PhysRevB,Kiesel2013PhysRevLett,Ortiz2019PhysRevMaterials,FENG_2021SB,Jiang2021NatureMaterial,Denner_arxiv2021,Park_arxiv2021,Tazai_arxiv2021,Xie_neutron_arxiv2021,Chen_arxiv2021,Jiang_arxiv2021_review,III_arxiv2021_usR,Yin2022}.
+Signatures of threefold symmetry breaking have been reported in the CDW phase of the related vanadium-based kagome AV$_3$Sb$_5$ system by scanning tunneling microscopy (STM), $c$-axis magnetoresistance, optical, and x-ray measurements~\cite{WenHH_arxiv2021,Zhao_arxiv2021,Wu_Kerr_arxiv2021,Xu_Kerr_arxiv2022,Kautzsch_arxiv2022_xray}.
+Recently, the B35 phase of FeGe with hexagonal kagome lattice structure (P6/mmm, No.~191) [Fig.~\ref{Fig1_intro}(a)]~\cite{Ohoyama1963,Beckman1972,Forsyth,Bernhard_1984,Teng_2022FeGe} has attracted considerable attention due to the interplay amongst different phases.
+Below $T_N\approx 400$\,K, FeGe orders into a collinear A-type AFM structure.
+The Fe moments within the same basal plane are coupled ferromagnetically with the spin direction parallel to the $c$ axis, while those in adjacent layers are coupled antiferromagnetically~\cite{Bernhard_1984}.
+Below the spin-canting temperature $T_\text{canting}=60$\,K, the spins form an AFM double-cone structure with a modulated basal-plane moment while the moments are predominantly pointing along the $c$ axis~\cite{Bernhard_1984}.
+At the intermediate temperature, a short-ranged CDW order with a transition temperature $T_{\text{CDW}}\approx 110$ K was discovered by neutron diffraction~\cite{Teng_2022FeGe}, STM~\cite{Yin_2022FeGeSTM}, and angle-resolved photoemission spectroscopy (ARPES) measurements~\cite{Teng_arxiv2022_ARPES}.
+This short-ranged CDW order in FeGe~\cite{Teng_2022FeGe} can be further tuned to be long-ranged by postgrowth annealing treatments~\cite{Miao_arxiv2022_xray,Chen_arxiv2023_STM}.
+In particular, CDW order enhances the magnetic-ordered moments, thus establishing a clear coupling between CDW and magnetism~\cite{Teng_2022FeGe}.
+From subsequent x-ray diffraction measurements, the CDW transition is believed to be associated with the $c$-axis dimerizations of partial Ge$^1$ atoms in the kagome layer of FeGe [Figs.~\ref{Fig1_intro}(a) and~\ref{Fig1_intro}(g)]~\cite{Miao_arxiv2022_xray,Chen_arxiv2023_STM}, but the crystal structure is still refined to be a hexagonal kagome lattice with the threefold rotational ($C_3$) symmetry at all temperatures investigated (from 20\,K to room temperature)~\cite{Chen_arxiv2023_STM,Shi_arxiv2023_Annealing}.
+Although density functional theory (DFT) phonon calculations have proposed several possible lattice distortion patterns in the CDW phase~\cite{Shao_2022FeGeDFT,Miao_arxiv2022_xray,Zhou_arxiv2022_DFT,Setty_arxiv2022,Ma_arxiv2023_DFT,Wang_arxiv2023_DFT}, inelastic neutron and x-ray scattering measurements did not detect soft acoustic phonon modes at the Brillouin zone boundary across the CDW transition~\cite{Teng_arxiv2022_ARPES,Miao_arxiv2022_xray}.